Skip to Main Content

 Building placemaking skills and resources.

-Build (or research) the skills and resources of local arts, government (including Tribal government), and community development organizations to engage in Placemaking, or to support the local or regional creative economy.
+Build the skills and resources of local arts, local and Tribal government, and community development organizations to engage in Placemaking.

-- Employing the arts and creative sector to address civic challenges and opportunities.
+• Employing the arts and creative sector to address civic challenges and

 Planning for Placemaking initiatives.

-- Plan for quality public spaces that contribute to community connectedness and wellbeing.
+• Plan for welcoming public spaces that contribute to community connectedness and wellbeing.

 Executing a placemaking initiative or project.